 Largely I enjoyed the game and if you are looking for a fun open world shooter with tons of stuff to do, you need to pickup Far Cry 3.
-One nice thing about getting it now on PC is the rock bottom price and the fact that it comes with all the DLC...
+One nice thing about getting it now on PC is the rock bottom price and the fact that it comes with all the DLC out of the...
 Read All Last year in June I picked up the Far Cry franchise pack for about $15.
 I had picked up Far Cry 2 on PS3 from a discount bin a few years earlier and really enjoyed that and decided that picking up the original Far Cry, Far Cry 2, Far Cry 3 + all DLC & Far Cry Blood Dragon for $15 was a good idea.
 I recently completed Far Cry 3(yeah yeah, I took my time) and wanted to talk a bit about my experience with the game.

 Largely I enjoyed the game and if you are looking for a fun open world shooter with tons of stuff to do, you need to pickup Far Cry 3.
 One nice thing about getting it now on PC is the rock bottom price and the fact that it comes with all the DLC out of the gate.
 That said, I had a rough start with Far Cry 3 and you can read about that below.